-We have issued our report dated March 1, 2022, with respect to the consolidated financial statements of Origin Materials, Inc. for the year ended December 31, 2021 contained in the Registration Statement and Prospectus.
-We consent to the use of the aforementioned report in this Registration Statement and Prospectus, and to the use of our name as it appears under the caption "Experts."
+We have issued our report dated March 1, 2022, with respect to the consolidated financial statements included in the Annual Report of Origin Materials, Inc. on Form 10-K for the year ended December 31, 2021.
+We consent to the incorporation by reference of said report in the Registration Statement of Origin Materials, Inc. on Form S-8 (File No. 333-259147).